Homemade Cat Food: Is It Safe and Healthy for Your Feline?

 2. What Nutrients Do Cats Need?

-Tip: most whole-food mixes fall short without a feline-specific supplement premix or a veterinarian-approved recipe that targets complete & balanced nutrition.
+Tip: Most whole-food mixes fall short without a feline-specific supplement premix or a veterinarian-approved recipe that targets complete & balanced nutrition.

 3. Risks of an Unbalanced Diet

-• Taurine deficiency: dilated cardiomyopathy, retinal degeneration.
+• Taurine deficiency: can lead to dilated cardiomyopathy and retinal degeneration.

 • Calcium/phosphorus errors: fractures, bone deformities, secondary hyperparathyroidism.